Liberal Education at John Carroll University

 - A laboratory science course that acquaints a student with the scientific method and with a variety of laboratory techniques.

 - A course that focuses on issues of diversity, which might include gender and race.

 - Two international courses that expand a student’s horizons.

-- Three courses in philosophy: one that introduces the central problems and methods of philosophy, one that explores a period or area in the history of philosophy, and one that examines applied or specific problems in philosophy.
+- Three courses in philosophy: one that introduces the central problems and methods of philosophy, and two additional courses.